 Other Useful Links

 Our testing is carried out in a state-of-the art facility with a mature and robust quality system.
-Please refer to our current Scopes of Accreditation for more information.
+Please refer to our current Scope of Accreditation for more information.

 HOW CAN AFL HELP YOU?

 We work closely with provincial legislators and producer associations in the milk sector.
 We provide qualitative and quantitative, rapid and cost effective testing for the major classes of antimicrobials and other drug classes in raw milk.
 The following drug groups available for testing include:

 Performed by Infrared Spectroscopy, delivering fat, protein, lactose and other solids.